traviszuleger/mysql-contexts/README.md

 //  -- get all Customers named "Frank Harris" --
 customerCtx.getAll(where => where.equals("FirstName", "Frank").andEquals("LastName", "Harris"));
-// builds the Query: SELECT * FROM Customer WHERE FirstName='Frank' AND LastName='Harris';
 ```

 The above example builds the following command (not formatted to actual command that is sent):